 To rent a car in France the minimum age is 18 years and you must have held your driving license for at least 2 years.
 There are further restrictions based on vehicles classes, which will be shown to you on our booking engine.

 All internationally recognized credit cards such as MasterCard, Visa, Diners Club and American Express are accepted as forms of payment for our car rental deals in France.
 We do not accept prepaid cards or debit cards such as VISA electron.
 You must present your payment card when picking up your vehicle and it must be in the name of the driver.

-In the event of an accident, please inform the police immediately for insurance purposes.
+In the event of an accident, please inform the police immediately.
 It does not matter whether the rental car is only slightly damaged, the accident was self-inflicted or if no other vehicles were involved.
 In addition, any damage to the rental vehicle must be reported directly to Sixt during the rental period.
 Please fill out the accident report is enclosed with the vehicle documents.
 In France you can use the European emergency number 112 to connect to all emergency services.

 TIP: It is generally cheaper to rent a car at least three months before any high season.
 Free cancellation up to 24 hours before collection is almost always possible, but is dependent on the chosen tariff.

 With its excellent motorway system and well maintained secondary roads, driving a car rental in France is a pleasure.
 While you will find rush hour congestion in most major cities (and slightly more aggressive drivers!) you will find traffic less of a problem on the open road.
 Tolls are frequent on major routes so be sure to have your card or some spare cash to hand.
 On the spot fines are in force and can be up to EUR750.